-- requiring the dedication of a substantial portion of Spectrum's expected cash flow from operations to service its indebtedness, thereby reducing the amount of Spectrum's expected cash flow available for other purposes, including capital expenditures; - increasing Spectrum's vulnerability to general adverse economic and industry conditions; - · limiting Spectrum's ability to obtain additional financing; - · limiting Spectrum's flexibility in planning for, or reacting to, changes in its business and the industry in which it competes; and - placing Spectrum at a possible competitive disadvantage to less leveraged competitors and competitors that have better access to capital resources.
+- requiring the dedication of a substantial portion of Spectrum's expected cash flow from operations to service its indebtedness, thereby reducing the amount of Spectrum's expected cash flow available for other purposes, including capital expenditures; - increasing Spectrum's vulnerability to general adverse economic and industry conditions; - limiting Spectrum's ability to obtain additional financing; - · limiting Spectrum's flexibility in planning for, or reacting to, changes in its business and the industry in which it competes; and - placing Spectrum at a possible competitive disadvantage to less leveraged competitors and competitors that have better access to capital resources.

-Spectrum's outstanding indebtedness to Comerica features a variable interest rate which may adversely affect Spectrum's profitability and cash flow during periods of high interest rates
+Some of Spectrum's outstanding indebtedness to Comerica features a variable interest rate which may adversely affect Spectrum's profitability and cash flow during periods of high interest rates

-All of Spectrum's indebtedness to Comerica features a variable interest rate based on the prime rate.
+All of Spectrum's indebtedness to Comerica features a variable interest rate based on the prime rate or a fixed rate based on LIBOR rates, at the Company's option.
 Whenever the Federal Reserve Bank raises the federal funds rate, Comerica raises its prime rate the next day by an equal amount.
-Based on the outstanding indebtedness of \$9.4 million at June 30, 2005, each additional 1% increase in the prime rate would cost Spectrum an additional \$94,000 in interest expense on an annual basis.
+At September 30, 2005 Spectrum had \$4.0 million of its outstanding indebtedness to Comerica locked in at a weighted average LIBOR rate of 5.4%.
+Therefore, based on the outstanding indebtedness of \$10.3 million at September 30, 2005, each additional 1% increase in the prime rate would cost Spectrum an additional \$63,000 in interest expense on an annual basis.